-The key features of the MSc Green Building programme are:
+The key features of the MRes Sustainability and Adaptation programme are:

-- 1. A credit-based modular programme leading towards a higher degree; - 2.
-The option of discrete awards (post-graduate certificate and post-graduate diploma) for students who do not wish to, or are unable to, undertake the complete Masters programme; - 3.
-An integrated and flexible programme offering transfer arrangements to related specialist MSc programmes run by CAT; - 4.
-A programme run by CAT, which has a long pedigree of active environmentalism, development, appraisal and practical experience of efficient, low-impact and novel buildings and renewable energy systems; - A range of exceptional external speakers who contribute to CAT's delivery of the programmes.
-These including leading thinkers in sustainability, renewable energy, and building technologies. - 6.
-A programme offering the flexibility of 'on-site block residential' and 'distance-learning' delivered concurrently, 'blended' learning options, and the opportunity to remain in employment whilst studying: - 7.
-A programme available by full-time or part-time study with flexibility of transfer offered between modes of study;
+- 1. A credit-based modular programme leading towards a higher degree; - An integrated and flexible programme offering transfer arrangements to related specialist MSc programmes run by CAT; - A programme run by CAT, which has a long pedigree of active environmentalism, development, appraisal and practical experience of efficient, low-impact and novel buildings and renewable energy systems; - A range of exceptional external speakers who contribute to CAT's delivery of the programmes.
+These including leading thinkers in sustainability, renewable energy, and building technologies. - A programme offering the flexibility of 'on-site block residential' and 'distance-learning' delivered concurrently, 'blended' learning options, and the opportunity to remain in employment whilst studying;